Azure/azure-ml-problem-sets/shrike-problems/problems/pipelines-03.md

 To submit your experiment with the parameter value defined in the config file, just run the command shown at the top of the experiment python file.

 ### Check the logs
 Once your experiment has executed successfully, click on the component, then on "Outputs + logs".
-In the driver log (usually called "70_driver_log.txt"), look for the line containing the number of rows that you should have added in onf of the above steps.
+In the driver log (usually called "70_driver_log.txt"), look for the line containing the number of rows that you should have added in one of the above steps.
 Tadaa!

 ### Links to successful execution
 A successful run of the experiment can be found [here](https://ml.azure.com/runs/e50f9945-d9ec-417d-a593-0a4dbb6b7690?wsid=/subscriptions/48bbc269-ce89-4f6f-9a12-c6f91fcb772d/resourcegroups/aml1p-rg/workspaces/aml1p-ml-wus2&tid=72f988bf-86f1-41af-91ab-2d7cd011db47).
 (This is mostly for internal use, as you likely will not have access to that workspace.)